ErvSim/RC_Car/README.md

 // Reverse
 duty = (xvalue - 2200) / (4095.0f - 2200.0f) * 1796.0f;

 // 2000 and 2200 values were deadzones given for neutral based on idle joystick value readings.
-Due to cheap motors, values are limited to max and min as gears and radio lock out and have to be power cycled.
+Due to budget-friendly motors, values are limited to max and min as gears and radio lock out and have to be power cycled.

 ## Direction Table
 | **Action** | **X Range** | **Y Range** | **Motor Behavior** |